TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe21_tileentityrenderer/README.md

    where you should have.
 1. you've included the extension where you shouldn't have, or didn't include it when you should have  (for example .png for texture files loaded automatically vs loaded manually)

+Wavefront OBJ files:
 1. If you're using Wavefront Obj file, you need to edit the mtl file to contain the correct path to the texture Sometimes the console will give you an error message with an appropriate clue (eg "can't find file xxx:yyy"), other times it fails silently or gives a message which is misleading.
 Check all spellings of your json files and the parameters in the files, letter by letter.
 Check against an example mod what paths+filenames they have used.
+1. java.lang.RuntimeException: Could not read OBJ model - your OBJ model .obj and/or .mtl files have a problem.
+A breakpoint in OBJLoader::loadModel() can also be very helpful to track this down.

 ### Rendering doesn't look right: